Daalchini to power smart snacking across 90 pantries at Reliance Jamnagar

-New Delhi, April 21 (IANS) Indias first 24/7 snacking destination Daalchini on Wednesday said it will convert 90 manned pantries at Reliance Industries Jamnagar into contactless and digitally-enabled kiosks.
+New Delhi: India's first 24/7 snacking destination Daalchini on Wednesday said it will convert 90 manned pantries at Reliance Industries Jamnagar into contactless and digitally-enabled kiosks.

 At the world's largest manufacturing site spreading over 20,000 acres, Daalchini will now offer an array of products from cafe-packed savouries to ready-to-eat and premium proprietary products, the company said in a statement.